maximelucas/maximelucas.github.io/_pages/repositories.md

 ---

 ### [phasik](https://gitlab.com/habermann_lab/phasik)
-**Phasik** is a Python package for analyzing temporal protein–protein interaction networks and inferring cell-cycle phases.
+Phasik is a Python package designed to infer temporal phases in temporal networks.
+It also provides functions to build, analyse, and visualise temporal networks from time series data.

 (*Creator and lead developer*)